Spacemen 3: 1987

 The Perfect Prescription was completed in September 1987 and released the same month.

 Kember described it as "kind of a concept album, it's about our better and worse experiences with drugs".
 Produced by Kember and Pierce, they agreed to restrict the amount of guitar overdubs in order that it would be easier to replicate the songs live.
 The Perfect Prescription received little critical attention in the UK, being better received in the United States.
 However, it represented Kember and Pierce's "collaborative zenith" (Erik Morse), and the album "is practically a best-of in all but name".

 The Perfect Prescription "marked a serious artistic development, drawing deeper from gospel, ambient, and spiritual music, granting a serenity and depth to their spaced-out garage psychedelia".
-Although retaining the same minimalist approach, Spacemen 3's sound was now sparser and mellower.
-Extra textures and complexity were evident, provided by overdubs and additional instrumentation, with the organ sound of the VHF Studio's Farfisa being a significant introduction.
-The instrumental palette was also extended with acoustic guitar, violin (from local musician Owen John), saxophone and trumpet (from members of The Jazz Butcher) being used on some songs.
 Much of the album did not feature drums.
 This was the first album on which Kember contributed lead vocals.

 Spacemen 3 performed live on about twenty occasions during 1987.
 This included several gigs in the Netherlands and Belgium in March, and a few dates in London, Sheffield and Leeds later on in the year.